Rochester, Minnesota: Government and politics

 Rochester is governed by a mayor-council government with a seven-member city council.
 The current mayor is Kim Norton.
-As of January 2021, the city council comprises: Brooke Carlson, City Council President; Patrick Keane, 1st Ward; Mark Bransford, 2nd Ward; Nick Campion, 3rd Ward; Kelly Rae Kirkpatrick, 4th Ward; Shaun Palmer, 5th Ward; and Molly Dennis, 6th Ward.
+As of July 2025, the city council comprises: Randy Schubring, City Council President; Patrick Keane, 1st Ward; Nick Miller, 2nd Ward; Norman Wahl, 3rd Ward; Andy Friederichs, 4th Ward; Shaun Palmer, 5th Ward; and Dan Doering, 6th Ward.

 All municipal elected offices in Rochester are non-partisan, as stated in the city's charter.

 Rochester is the seat of Olmsted County, run by a seven-member elected county board, each representing district residents.
 The County Board of Commissioners oversee county operations and address citizen concerns.
 When a commissioner is elected, they are elected to serve a 4-year term.
 When that term ends, the commissioner can run for re-election if they so desire.
 The County Attorney and the County Sheriff are also elected to 4-year terms and can run for re-election when the term expires if they choose.
 Each of these elected officials acts as the director for his/her office, and are accountable to the residents of Olmsted County.

 Rochester falls under the Olmsted County District Court within the Third Judicial District of the State of Minnesota.

 The city includes parts of Minnesota state legislative districts 25 and 26.
-In the Minnesota House of Representatives, District 25A is represented by Duane Quam (R), District 25B is represented by Liz Boldon (DFL), District 26A is represented by Tina Liebling (DFL), and District 26B is represented by Nels Pierson (R).
-In the Minnesota Senate, Rochester is represented by Dave Senjem and Carla Nelson, both Republicans.
+In the Minnesota House of Representatives, District 25A is represented by Duane Quam (R), District 25B is represented by Andy Smith (DFL), District 26A is represented by Tina Liebling (DFL), and District 26B is represented by Nels Pierson (R).
+In the Minnesota Senate, Rochester is represented by Liz Boldon (DFL) and Carla Nelson, (R).
 Rochester is located in Minnesota's 1st congressional district, represented by Brad Finstad, a member of the Republican Party.

+Rochester continues to trend Democratic in local and federal elections which has resulted in Olmsted County also seeing a shifting electorate.
+In the 2020 presidential election President Joe Biden obtained nearly 60% of the vote in the city, the highest vote total for a Democratic candidate in history.